-- 6. The State Department promulgated this rule without fulfilling notice-and-comment requirements, instead invoking the foreign affairs exception of the Administrative Procedures Act ("APA"), 5 U.S.C. § 553. - 7.
+- 6. The State Department promulgated this rule without fulfilling notice-and-comment requirements, instead invoking the foreign affairs exception of the Administrative Procedure Act ("APA"), 5 U.S.C. § 553. - 7.
 The new rule was effective immediately upon publication on June 5, 2019.
-For the past several years, the Diversity Visa Program online entry form typically opens to applicants in early October.
-The rule erects a barrier that effectively disqualifies significant numbers of would-be applicants from countries where it is costly, time-consuming, or otherwise impractical to obtain a new passport just to enter a lottery that provides them a chance of being chosen to apply for a visa.
-Thus, arguably intentionally, the new rule would have the effect of discouraging citizens of African countries from even applying for diversity visas. - 8.
-Despite its immense impact, the new rule is not advertised or explained on the State Department's Diversity Visa Program website, nor is it included in its written application guide or instructional video.
-By dispensing with the notice-and-comment requirement and failing to publicize this "pertinent information" and "ensure the widest possible dissemination of the information, both abroad and within the United States," as required by law, 22 C.F.R. § 42.33(b)(3), the State Department has condemned the applications of numerous lottery participants who have not been made aware of the Passport Rule, and will not have sufficient time to obtain a passport in order to register.

-9. The State Department's new rule violates the APA because it was adopted without notice and an opportunity for public comment, as required by the APA.
+For the past several years, the Diversity Visa Program online entry form typically has opened to applicants in early October.
+The rule erects a substantive barrier that effectively disqualifies significant numbers of would-be applicants from even entering the lottery, thereby depriving them of any chance of being chosen to apply for a visa.
+This is especially true of applicants from countries where it is costly, time-consuming, or otherwise impractical to obtain a new passport.
+Thus, the direct and foreseeable effect of the new rule is to discourage citizens of African countries from even applying for diversity visas. - 8.
+The State Department's new rule violates the APA because it was adopted without notice and an opportunity for public comment, as the statute requires.